-CCBHCs must have capacity to meet all program requirements included in PAMA Section 223: Demonstration Program for Certified Community Behavioral Health Clinics, including:
+CCBHCs must have the capacity to meet all program requirements included in PAMA Section 223: Demonstration Program for Certified Community Behavioral Health Clinics, including:

-- 1. Staffing.
+- 1) Staffing.

-- 2. Availability and accessibility of services.
+- 2) Availability and accessibility of services.

-- 3. Care coordination.
+- 3) Care coordination.

-- 4. Scope of services.
+- 4) Scope of services.

-- 5. Quality and other reporting.
+- 5) Quality and other reporting.

-- 6. Organizational authority and governance.
+- 6) Organizational authority and governance.

 CCBHCs must provide or coordinate the provision of the nine required CCBHC services, as defined by SAMHSA's CCBHC Certification Criteria from March 2023, for each county in the catchment area awarded to the CCBHC.
 This includes required screening and assessments, timely service provisions, and meaningful follow-up and care coordination.

-CCBHCs may partner with a DCO to coordinate the delivery of any of the nine required services if the CCBHC meets its requirement to provide 51% of behavioral health encounters across all services excluding crisis services.
+CCBHCs may partner with a Designated Collaborating Organization (DCO) to coordinate the delivery of any of the nine required services if the CCBHC meets its requirement to provide 51% of behavioral health encounters across all services excluding crisis services.
+CCBHCs are responsible for ensuring that DCOs providing services on their behalf are Medicaid enrolled providers in good standing.

-All CCBHC employed and contract staff who have direct contact with people receiving services, or their families must complete training that satisfies CCBHC and state accreditation standards.
+All CCBHC employed and contracted staff who have direct contact with people receiving services, or their families must complete training that satisfies CCBHC and state accreditation standards.
 Training should be aligned with the National Standards for Culturally and Linguistically Appropriate Services (CLAS) to advance health equity, improve quality of services, and eliminate disparities.
 (SAMHSA Criteria 1.c.1)